sfortma2/scranPY/README.md

     10. normalize_counts: Whether to normalize the active adata.X matrix by dividing the matrix by the returned size factors. (bool; default: False).
     11. log1p: Whether to np.log1p transform the active adata.X matrix after normalization.
 Only relevant if normalize_counts=True. (bool; default: False).
     12. layer: The layer to store normalized counts (only relevant if normalize_counts=True). (str or None; default: 'scranPY').
-    13. verbose: Whether to print progress while solving linear equations. (bool; default: True).
-    14. save_plots_dir: The directory to save the plots. (str; default: None).
+    13. save_plots_dir: The directory to save the plots. (str; default: None).
-    15. stopwatch: Whether to time the function. (bool; default: True).
+    14. stopwatch: Whether to time the function. (bool; default: True).

   Returns:
     A NumPy array of size factors and stores size factors in the passed AnnData file as adata.obs['size_factors'].